CribberSix/pygame-texteditor/README.md

-# A WYSIWYG-texteditor based on pygame
+# A WYSIWYG-texteditor based on pygame for pygame

 ## Project status